roadrunner-server/docs/customization/plugin.md

 ## Dependencies

 You can access other plugins by requesting dependencies in your `Init` method.
-All dependencies should be represented as interfaces, and a plugin implementing this interface should be registered in the RR's container - Endure.
+All dependencies should be represented as interfaces, and a plugin implementing this interface should be registered in RR's container, Endure.

 {% code title="plugin.go" %}